Hosted, Local, and Mailbox Agents

 Mailbox Agents

-Local agents can use a Mailbox to ensure that no messages are lost when they are temporarily disconnected from the network; the Mailbox acts as a message buffer, storing communications until the agent comes back online and ready to process them.
-Indeed, this feature enables interaction with other agents or functions without the agent being online continuously.
+Local Agents can use a Mailbox to ensure that no messages are lost when they are temporarily disconnected from the network; the Mailbox acts as a message buffer, storing communications until the Agent comes back online and ready to process them.
+Indeed, this feature enables interaction with other Agents or functions without the Agent being online continuously.

-mailbox_agent.pyfrom uagents import Agent, Context, Model class Message(Model): message: str AGENT_MAILBOX_KEY = "put_your_AGENT_MAILBOX_KEY_here" SEED_PHRASE = "put_your_seed_phrase_here" # Now your agent is ready to join the agentverse! agent = Agent( name="alice", seed=SEED_PHRASE, mailbox=f"{AGENT_MAILBOX_KEY}@https://agentverse.ai", ) # Copy the address shown below print(f"Your agent's address is: {agent.address}") if __name__ == "__main__": agent.run()
+mailbox_agent.pyfrom uagents import Agent, Context, Model class Message(Model): message: str SEED_PHRASE = "put_your_seed_phrase_here" # Now your agent is ready to join the agentverse! agent = Agent( name="alice", port=8000, mailbox=True ) # Copy the address shown below print(f"Your agent's address is: {agent.address}") if __name__ == "__main__": agent.run()

-Then, head over to the Agentverse (opens in a new tab) and navigate to the My Agents tab.
-Here, select Local Agents and click on Connect Local Agent.
-Paste your agent's address retrieved from running your local agent and follow the steps until you get a Mailbox API Key, which you will use to update your agent's configuration above.
-To test your Mailbox setup, you can create another agent (on Agentverse for instance) that sends messages to the Mailbox while the first agent is offline.
+Now, click on Connect and then on Mailbox options and follow the steps closely in order to correctly set up a mailbox for your local Agent.
+To test your Mailbox setup, you can create another Agent (on Agentverse for instance) that sends messages to the Mailbox while the first Agent is offline.
 When the first agent comes back online, it will retrieve and process the stored messages.

 For a complete example, check out this guide .

-For a more complex example of an agent using a Mailbox, check out the following guide .
+For a more complex example of an Agent using a Mailbox, check out the following guide .